johannesnicolaus/ASURAT/README.md

 ```

 ## Preprint
-The latest version was submitted to bioRxiv:
+The latest version is available from the following bioRxiv page:

 * https://www.biorxiv.org/content/10.1101/2021.06.09.447731v3